 Players who are considering moving to Coach Pitch should practice hitting pitched balls (underhand is fine, overhand preferred) with an adult before moving to the next level.
 This can be done in the backyard or park (doesn’t have to be on a baseball field) and utilize non-baseballs (e.g. wiffle or tennis balls are perfect).
 The key here is for the player to continue to hone their grip, timing, and hand-eye coordination to some extent.

-Minor League for softball and baseball is for players ages 6-10 and is divided into a “Coach-pitch” program and “Player-pitch” program.
+Minor League for softball and baseball is for players ages 6-10 and is divided into a “Coach-pitch” program and “Player-pitch” program - see below for more information on our newest division at this level: AA baseball.
 Roster sizes contain between 9 and 14 players depending on the number of players registering for each season and the willingness of volunteers to manage and coach teams.
 11 or 12 players and 3 coaches per team is ideal.
 The diamond used is 60-foot between bases and the pitching distance is 46 feet for Baseball, 35 feet for Softball.

 Coach-pitch usually consists of players ages 6 - 8.
 6-year olds need to have played at least a year of tee ball before moving to coach pitch.
 5 year olds may not play coach-pitch, even if they have already played a year of tee-ball.

-Player-pitch usually consists of players ages 8 - 10.
-Most players normally have played at least 2 years of coach-pitch before advancing to player-pitch.
+AAA Player-pitch (formerly "minors") usually consists of players ages 8* - 10.
+Most players normally have played at least 2 years of coach-pitch (or 1 at AA) before advancing to player-pitch. *Note: with the addition of AA, this division will be primarily 9-10 year-olds for baseball.
+Minors softball will remain focused on players 8-10 years old

 Parents are strongly encouraged to become involved in this level of Little League.
 Even if not volunteering as a coach, assistance is still welcome with practices and umpiring games.

-The skills above for Coach Pitch and Player Pitch are what we would like to see in a best-case scenario, but many kids that are age-appropriate start playing baseball and softball at these divisions.
+The skills above for minors are what we would like to see in a best-case scenario, but many kids that are age-appropriate start playing baseball and softball at these divisions.
 Being a “Coachable” player is that most important skill if starting at these levels.

 Major Leagues

 Major Leagues for softball and baseball are for players ages 10 -12, though 10 year olds most often are best suited for Minor League play.
 In the Major league division, teams incorporate more advanced baseball strategy - see below for player expectations.
 Roster sizes contain between 9 and 14 players depending on the number of players registering for each season and the willingness of volunteers to manage and coach teams.
 11 or 12 players per team is ideal.
-The diamond used is 60-foot between bases and and the pitching distance is 46 feet, 40 feet for Softball
+The diamond used is 60-foot between bases and and the pitching distance is 46 feet for baseball, 40 feet for Softball.

 Parents are strongly encouraged to become involved in this level of Little League.
 Even if not volunteering as a coach, assistance is still welcome with practices and umpiring games.